Erasmus+ is Europe’s most extensive exchange programme for university students.

 - An additional application process in the autumn allows you to apply for any remaining places in the spring of the same academic year.

 More information on application dates and instructions as well as calls for application.
 Also find information on language requirements.

 Erasmus exchange students receive a mobility grant.
 As an exchange student, you may have to pay, for example, registration fees and (special) course fees, but these have, in practice, been low or at least reasonable.
 The amount of the fees depends on the discipline and the destination.
 For example, the typical registration fee in Germany is approximately €200–300.

-For more on the mobility grant available to Erasmus exchange students, click here.
+Read more about the mobility grant available to Erasmus exchange students.

 Duration of exchange studies